Clomance/CatEngine/book/EN/audio.md

 # Intoduction

-The audio engine is enabled with `audio`, `extended_audio` and `raw_audio` features.
+The audio engine is enabled with either `audio`, `extended_audio` or `raw_audio` feature.

 It consists of two parts:
- - a storage (container of track that are able to be played)
+ - a storage (container of tracks that can be played)
  - a playlist (list of currently playing tracks)

 To simplify the system and add some features only mono-channel tracks are used.
-That means, you have to divide multi-channel tracks into mono channels and load, play and edit each channel seperatly.
+You have to divide multi-channel tracks into mono channels and load, play and edit each channel seperatly.

-The engine has it's own thread, that is closed with panic after finishing (I can't close it other way), so don't panic!
+The engine has it's own thread that is closed with panic after finishing (I can't close it other way), so don't panic!

-Supports only output.
+Only supports output.
 Only the `mp3` format is supported to decode.
 All the tracks are converted to 24-bit format to simply work with them.

 There is three variants of operating the engine:
- - with `AudioWrapper` that simplify working, but lessen possibilities
+ - with `AudioWrapper` which simplify working, but has less possibilities
  - with engine's own functions
  - with direct commands, without unnecessary checks indices and overflows